 How Is AI Changing Recruitment Agency Profit Margins?

-The correlation between AI adoption and growth is striking.
+AI adoption and billing growth move together.
 Among firms with greater than 25% revenue growth, 78% use AI embedded in their ATS or sourcing tools.
-Additionally, 55% of firms report that AI-powered screening improved their KPIs by more than 25%, per the same Bullhorn survey.
+Among those firms, 55% report that AI-powered screening improved their KPIs by more than 25%, per the same Bullhorn survey.
 So what does that translate to for fee structures?
 Faster placements at lower operating cost - which means higher margins on the same pricing arrangement.

 AI Adoption Impact on Agency Revenue